msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I had done 1000's of hours of studying, I tried my best, I did everything I possibly could to get to that goal of fluency in under 2 years but I felt disappointed at the end.
 I had failed or at least it felt like I failed.
 But truthful I think the only thing I failed at was picking a reasonable goal at the start.
 After all that studying, trying every resource in the book, doing everything the best way I could, I got nowhere near fluent in two years.
 I think that my case is not the exception but more close to the rule.

-If I could do it all over again I would skip the apps, skip the Pimsleur, skip everything except Genki textbooks, Anki, and heavy immersion from day 1.
+If I could do it all over again I would skip the apps, skip the Pimsleur, skip everything, except Genki textbooks, Anki, and heavy immersion from day one.
 Now if I did all this right, would I have been fluent by the two-year mark?
 For me, I think the answer is 'no', but I would have gotten much closer.

 But in the end, I was able to do a lot of what I set out to do.
-I went on dates, I talked with the locals, had unique, life-changing experiences that most Gaijin will never experience, I learned how to watch anime with no english subtitles, I learned how to read manga, I learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't fucking be fluent in Japanese in under 2 years.
+I went on dates, I talked with the locals, had unique, life-changing experiences that most Gaijin will never have, I learned how to watch anime with no english subtitles, I learned how to read manga, I learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't fucking be fluent in Japanese in under 2 years.
 But don't let that stop you from trying!

 ![Weird japanese plants](./plants.jpg)